john-cuffe/MAMBA2/README.md

       - If you want to _save_ your model, enter a file name here, ending with '.joblib'
     - feature_elimination_mode:
       - If this is set to True, the models generated will be fitted with recursive feature elimination.
+    - use_variable_filter:
+      - If this is set to True, MAMBA will use a filter to pre-sort any match candidates.
+    - variable_filter_info:
+      - json dictionary required details if use_variable_filter is set to True.
+See below for details.

 ## Setting up:
  <a id="#settingup"/>